cbmr-data/cbmr-data.github.io/esrum/source/usage/filesystem_troubleshooting.rst

 The ``~/ucph`` folder or subfolders are missing
 ================================================

-Firstly, make sure that you are not logging in GSSAPI (Kerberos) to login.
+Firstly, make sure that you are not using GSSAPI (Kerberos) to log in.
 See the :ref:`p_usage_connecting` page for instructions for how to disable this feature if you are using MobaXterm.

 Once you have logged in to Esrum *without* GSSAPI enabled, and if the folder(s) are still missing, then run the following command to create